Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/05-model-view-controller/03-controllers/03-test-three.md

 11. You should see the following
 ![screenshot](assets/03-postman.PNG)

 12. Let's also go to Postgres and make sure the data is there.
-To update the table, you can press the `Execute` button(the lightning bolt).
+To update the table, you can press the `Execute` button (the lightning bolt).

 ![screenshot](assets/03-pg-admin.PNG)

 <hr />

 ### Summary of the Flow
-In this module the following flow is happening:
+In this module, the following flow is happening:
 1. We make a POST request with Postman.
 2. `body-parser` breaks the request into JSON.
 3. The router sends the request to the `testcontroller`.
 4. The controller with the `/three` endpoint is called.
-5. The req.body.testdata.item is captured in the testData variable.
+5. The `req.body.testdata.item` is captured in the `testData` variable.
 6. We then use the Sequelize `create()` method to create the object to be sent to the DB.
-7. The object is sent and Postgres stores it.
+7. The object is sent, and Postgres stores it.
 8. The controller sends a response to Postman.